Neighbourhood Planning in Withersfield

 West Suffolk Council received the submission version of the Withersfield Neighbourhood Plan and accompanying documents on 14 July 2025.
 The council has assessed the plan in accordance with the relevant legislation and have approved receipt.

-We are keen to hear the views of people who live, work and carry out business in the area.
-Responses should focus on whether the plan proposal is appropriate to be used for the Withersfield Neighbourhood Plan.
+The consultation has sought the views of people who live, work and carry out business in the area.

-We have commenced a consultation on Tuesday 7 August (9am) 2025.
+A consultation was carried out from Tuesday 7 August (9am) 2025 until Wednesday 15 October 2025.
 The Withersfield Neighbourhood Plan submission document can be viewed and responded to on the council's online consultation system.

 The plan is supported by evidence based documents which can also be viewed on the council's online consultation system.

-Comments are invited regarding whether the 'plan proposal' fulfils the 'basic conditions' (Paragraph 8, Schedule 4B Town and Country Planning Act (as amended))
+Comments were invited regarding whether the 'plan proposal' fulfils the 'basic conditions' (Paragraph 8, Schedule 4B Town and Country Planning Act (as amended))

 The 'basic conditions'